Heni-Loukil/PeerToPeer-Gnutella-File-Sharing/README.md

 # PeerToPeer-Gnutella-File-Sharing
-To run The project on your personal device first of all you need to open cmd and navigate to the path where this project exists :\n example : cd //........../Project
+To run The project on your personal device first of all you need to open cmd and navigate to the path where this project exists : example : cd //........../Project
 To run each peer you use the command : Java -jar GnutellaNetwork.jar startopology.txt /*node number*/ /*Path of the project*//peer1/*maybe 2 or 3 or 4*/
 NB: You have to run all the 9 Peers in order to establish connectivity between them, One peer missing breaks the whole network